The Atheist Bible, CC-BY Fabian M. Suchanek

 The red cross symbol has led to so many unwelcome assocations with religion that the Red Cross Movement has adopted an additional, neutral symbol: The Red Crystal (seriously).CC0 Denelson83

 Fortunately, there exist numerous such neutral organizations: The largest charity, for example, is the International Red Cross and Red Crescent Movement.
 Despite its allusion to the Christian Cross and the Muslim Crescent, the organization is entirely secular.
-Nothing in its principles or statutes mentions God, Christianity or Islam.
-Even its symbol is not intended to be religious46.
-The same applies to the other huge charities: Amnesty International, Doctors without Borders, and the charity organizations of the United Nations (like UNICEF) are entirely secular.
+Nothing in its principles or statutes mentions God, Christianity, or Islam.
+Even its symbol is not intended to be religious 68.
+The same applies to the other huge charities : Amnesty International, Doctors without Borders, and the charity organizations of the United Nations (like UNICEF) are entirely secular.

-For private charitable foundations, the picture is not much different: Of the 10 wealthiest charitable foundations, only 1 is religious (The Church Commissioners for England, which manages historic property assets of the Church of England, and pays clergy pensions).
-The others are mostly driven by companies or rich individuals: the Bill and Melinda Gates Foundation, the Mastercard Foundation, the Open Society Foundations, or the Ford Foundation are examples.
-They sponsor education, research, medicine, health, or child care.
-In the developed world, the efforts by churches are in any way dwarfed by their secular counterparts.
-No religion could have decimated hunger, disease, illiteracy, war, homicide, or poverty on the scales that the implementation of Enlightenment principles have47.
+For private charitable foundations, the picture is much the same: Of the 10 wealthiest charitable foundations, none is religious69.
+They are driven mostly by companies or wealthy individuals, like the Bill and Melinda Gates Foundation, the Mastercard Foundation, the Open Society Foundations, and the Ford Foundation.
+These organizations sponsor education, research, medicine, health, or childcare.
+In the developed world, the charitable efforts by religious institutions are usually dwarfed by their secular counterparts such as UN efforts.
+In any case, no religion could have reduced hunger, disease, illiteracy, war, homicide, or poverty on the scale with which the implementation of Enlightenment principles have70.

 Priests are not primarily concerned with good works.
 If that were their highest priority, they would become doctors, scientists, teachers, or artists — not priests.